hamvocke/lnks/README.md

 # lnks

-`lnks` allows you to search through bookmarks and open URLs on the command line.
-You and your team can use it to quickly jump to things like
+`lnks` allows you to search through and open browser bookmarks on the command line.
+Use it for yourself or to share important bookmarks with your team.

-* production systems
-* staging environments
-* bug trackers
-* deployment pipelines
-* team backlogs
-* monitoring tools
-* you get the idea

-right from your command line.

 ## Setup